Buffalo Chicken Stuffed Sweet Potatoes

 Why You’ll Love this Recipe

-- The clean-up on this dish is super easy!
-You just throw everything in the Instant Pot.
-The chicken and the potatoes can cook together.
+The clean-up is super easy!
+The chicken and the potatoes can cook together in the Instant Pot.
 The sweet potatoes stay above the cooking liquid so they don’t get mushy.
 Instead, they just get perfectly baked inside their skins!

 Ingredients